mengjwu/acoustictrap3D/README.md

 **1. FPGA Code**

 We use two FPGA (Cyclone III) to control 196 elements.
 "MRI_mjwu" is for the mian FPGA and "mjwu_ultrasound_array_secondary" is for the secondary FPGA.

+**2. PCB desgin**

+The "PCB Geber" is the layout of PCB, can directly be used to manufacture PCB board.